Xire7/monarch/README.md

 # monarch

-CalHacks Project - Dylan Vo, Evan Servito, Zion Mateo, Arun Malani
+A CalHacks 11.0 Project by Arun Malani, Zion Mateo, Evan Servito, and Dylan Vo